datastax-labs/hunter/README.md

 Hunter – Hunts Performance Regressions
 ======================================

+_This is an unsupported open source project created by Datastax employees._

 Hunter performs statistical analysis of performance test results stored in CSV files or Graphite database.
 It finds change-points and notifies about possible performance regressions.